Visitation Rights of Other Parent and Grandparents

 Virginia law does not provide specific visitation rights to grandparents and other family members with regard to a divorce or a custody decision.
 When a court is determining custody arrangements, it must consider the best interests of the child, including relationships with family members.

-If you have questions about your visitation rights, it is important that you talk to a Gainesville visitation rights law firm.
-With the skilled guidance of a Gainesville visitation attorney at The Daugherty Law Firm, you will fully understand your rights as a parent or a person with a legitimate interest.
+If you have questions about your visitation rights, it is important that you talk to a Manassas visitation rights law firm.
+With the skilled guidance of a visitation attorney at The Daugherty Law Firm, you will fully understand your rights as a parent or a person with a legitimate interest.

 We offer reasonable fixed fee arrangements and accept major credit cards.